-A few years ago, I picked up The Witcher books by Polish author Andrzej Sapkowski, and the books provide tons more backstory that the games just throw at you to figure out (not in a bad way).
-Back then, I read two books: The Last Wish, which is a short story collection that introduces the main character as a lone wolf type, and Blood of Elves, the first of a handful of novels about the witcher.
+A few years ago, I picked up The Witcher books by Polish author Andrzej Sapkowski, in an attempt to learn more about the video games based on them.
+As expected, the books provide tons more backstory, which the games just throw at you to figure out as you play.
+Back then, I read two books: The Last Wish, a short story collection introducing the main character, and Blood of Elves, the first in a handful of novels about the witcher.

 Monsters Who Aren’t Monsters

-	Fun Times with Dandelion
+Adventures with Dandelion

-	Meeting Little Ciri
+Meeting Young Ciri

 If you’ve played the video game The Witcher 3: Wild Hunt, you’re familiar with Cirilla, a white-haired woman who is like an adopted daughter to Geralt.
 In the game, you see her first as a child, training as a female witcher at Kaer Morhen; later, she’s shown as an adult on the run from the Wild Hunt.

 In the book Sword of Destiny, Ciri has her very first meeting with Geralt.
 While he travels with an elf in the forest, he happens upon her when she’s still very young, a princess who doesn’t care for a future involving an arranged marriage, having babies, and wearing dresses.

 Because I love a good origin story, seeing Geralt’s first conversations with Ciri in Sword of Destiny provides sweet insight into their relationship.
 This is where you learn why Ciri ends up with Geralt instead of at a palace somewhere.
 In the next book in the series, Blood of Elves, you’ll see more of their bond when Ciri trains at Kaer Morhen.